MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 Importing the DW gradient table ...............................

-If the image headers already contain the DW information, then no further action is required - the *MRtrix3* application will be able to find it and use it directly.
+If the `image header`_ already contain the DW information, then no further action is required - the *MRtrix3* application will be able to find it and use it directly.
 If this is not the case (e.g. the image format does not support including it in the header), or the information contained is not correct,